Civ 6 best Pantheon list – introduction

 Increases healing by +30 in your Holy site district or any adjacent tiles.
 The chance that this would work in any game is so remote it has no place being a Pantheon.

-The biggest problem with it is that you have to build a lot of Holy sites to make this work.
-Most of the time your units need healing.
-They are not near your holy sites because you know what you’re doing with your units, you are fighting the enemy over where they are and not where your holy sites are.
-Never pick God of healing, even if you only have one plantation for the culture, pick that.
-God of healing is F tier, never pick.
+The biggest problem is that you have to build many Holy sites to make this work.
+Most of the time, your units need healing.
+They are not near your holy sites because you know what you’re doing with your units.
+You are fighting the enemy over where they are, not where your holy sites are.
+Never pick God of healing.
+Even if you only have one plantation for the culture, pick that.
+God of healing is F tier.
+Never pick.

 God of war

 This Pantheon is the most interesting one on this list.
 When chosen, receive a builder in your capital.
 The city growth rate is 10% higher.
 The city growth rate doesn’t do much for you.
 It’s whatever.
 The problem is with the builder.
-You’ll be getting a free builder, but it’s inefficient because you’ll be getting lots of builders.
+You’ll get a free builder, but it’s inefficient because you’ll get many builders.
 If you go to your Hall of Fame and you’re going to your most built unit, it’s going to be builders.
-In terms of what you are getting, you’re getting something you’re going to have a lot of anyway.
+In terms of what you are getting, you’re getting something you’ll have a lot of anyway.
 There are occasionally games where you have a bopping city with three good tiles you can work.
 Getting that builder might speed up that one city to get the snowball rolling.

-This Pantheon is definitely not unpickable.
+This Pantheon is not unpickable.
 People value fertility rites way higher than it is because of the free builder it gives.
-However, it would be best to find production or culture somewhere else in the Pantheon selection process.
-Fertility rites isn’t too terrible, but it isn’t great either it’s a C+, at best.
+However, it would be best to find production or culture elsewhere in the Pantheon selection process.
+Fertility rites isn’t too terrible, but it isn’t great either; it’s a C+, at best.

 If you get early builders in your goodie huts early on, please don’t take it, but if you don’t have a builder early on in your game and you have three good tiles to work for a couple of chops that you need, it can be appealing to get fertility rites.